marwahaha/quantum-maxcut-reference/techniques/upper_bounds.md

 where FM is the value of the maximum weighted fractional matching LP.
 This LP is efficiently solvable.

-#### Integer Matchings
+#### Match Bound

 Indeed, we can actually push the linear program formulation further by incorporating more linear constraints.
-For instance, consider the linear program for maximum weighted *integer* matching
+For instance, consider the linear program for maximum weighted *integer* matching (or simply, a *matching*).

 $$
 \begin{aligned}